matejlednar/animateonscroll/README.md

 # Animate on scroll
-Animate on scroll - elements animation when user is scrolling page
+Animate on scroll - elements animation when user is scrolling the web page

 Animate on scroll with Animate.css (https://daneden.github.io/animate.css/)
 Animation with global and local offset